bugsbugsbux/notes-on-nix/notes-on-nix.md

   system even when the configuration did not change, because it first updates the channel, and thus package definitions might have changed.

+Global packages are to be added to the configuration option (see below) `environment.systemPackages` (a list value), while user specific packages shall be added to `users.user.USERNAME.packages` except when using home-manager.

 ### Modules

 The module system is not a feature of the nix language but NixOS and